 The Company provides information packages to investors; the package consists of materials filed with regulatory authorities.
 The Company updates its website (www.mawsonresources.com) on a continuous basis.
 Effective November 1, 2004, the Company retained Mr. Nick Nicolaas to provide market awareness and investor relations activities.
 Mr. Nicolaas' services are provided through his company, Mining Interactive Corp.
-The Company pays \$5,000 per month for such services and during fiscal 2008, the Company paid a total of \$62,000 (2007 - \$46,000).
+The Company pays \$5,000 per month for such services and during the 2008 period, the Company paid a total of \$15,000 (2007 - \$17,000).
 The arrangement may be cancelled by either party on 15 days notice.